Hierarchical Random Measures without Tables: Hierarchical completely random vectors

 \section{Hierarchical completely random vectors}

 In this section, we recall the definition of hierarchical random measures, highlight that they are homogeneous completely random vectors, and recover both their multivariate Laplace exponent and their L\'evy measure.
 The proofs follow a structure similar to the \emph{subordination} of L\'evy processes, first defined in \cite{Bochner1955}, and beautifully described in \cite{Bertoin1996} and \cite{Sato1999}.
-Their joint L\'evy measure displays some similarities with that of compound random measures \citep{GriffinLeisen2017}, but remarkably there is no intersection between the two classes.
-The specification of the law of a hierarchical completely random vector involves an outer and an inner L\'evy measure, whose identifiability is studied with relevant examples.
+Their joint L\'evy measure displays some similarities with that of compound random measures \citep{GriffinLeisen2017}, but we show that there is no intersection between the two classes, at least for the same choice of the subordinating random measure.
+We note that hierarchical completely random vectors can be approximately sampled with standard techniques, exploiting their hierarchical structure.
+The specification of their law involves an outer and an inner L\'evy measure, whose identifiability is studied with relevant examples.